Release Date: April 19, 2012

-BUFFALO, N.Y. -- Six students from area high schools won first place in an entrepreneurship competition on April 2 for their winning business proposal, an online gaming lounge.
+BUFFALO, N.Y. -- Five students from area high schools won first place in an entrepreneurship competition on March 31 for their winning business proposal, an environmentally friendly gym.

 The competition was the capstone event following a 20-week Entrepreneurship Training Program (ETP) conducted by the University at Buffalo School of Management and the Meszaros International Center of Entrepreneurship (MICE).

-Their business plan outlined the financial, marketing and management plans for a business that would provide the latest online games and gaming consoles for people to use in a social environment.
+Their business plan outlined the financial, marketing and management plans for Smart Gym, a business that would promote athletic activity using superior technology.

-The competition was followed by an ETP graduation ceremony that included remarks from representatives of MICE and the UB School of Management.
+The competition was followed by an ETP graduation ceremony that included proclamations from Buffalo Mayor Byron Brown and Erie County Executive Mark Polancarz and remarks from representatives of MICE and the UB School of Management.

 Funded by a grant from the Oishei Foundation, the program focuses on ethical entrepreneurship training and features class exercises that encourage team skills and critical thinking, guest speakers from a number of area entrepreneurs and a business-plan workshop.

 “The entrepreneurship skills that students learned in this program—effective work habits, personal management and critical thinking—will help these students throughout their lives,” said Joseph Salamone, co-founder of MICE, author of the Entrepreneurship Training Program and associate professor of organization and human resources in the UB School of Management.

 The Meszaros International Center of Entrepreneurship is a not-for-profit foundation that develops and delivers entrepreneurship training products and programs.
 MICE has successfully completed programs in Central Europe.
 MICE was founded and originally funded by Laszlo (Les) Meszaros, a former entrepreneur who successfully started companies, most notably Voice Technologies Group, which he sold to Intel Corporation.
 For more information, visit www.mice-us-foundation.com.